KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ## Deep Learning Framework

 After considering the various options for machine learning in Python, the framework of choice was PyTorch.
-PyTorch facilitates a tight integration between the Python code which defines the network architecture and the C/C++ code which runs the neural network defined in the Python code.
-Using a framework like Caffe or TensorFlow, the state of the network is hidden from the Python runtime as it exists as a separate process.
-PyTorch works around this with only a small impact on speed and memory efficiency.
+PyTorch facilitates a tight integration between the Python code which defines the network architecture and the C/C++ code which runs the neural network defined in the Python code. [@ptorchvs] Using a framework like Caffe or TensorFlow, the state of the network is hidden from the Python runtime as it exists as a separate process.
+PyTorch works around this with only a small impact on speed and memory efficiency. [@ptorchvs]

 This allows for easy debugging as the Python debugger and simple `print` statements can be used to verify the behaviour of the network at a given time.
-This alleviates the learning curve of having to use something like TensorBoard for TensorFlow to visualise the network state.
+This alleviates the learning curve of having to use something like TensorBoard for TensorFlow to visualise the network state. [@ptorchvs]

 Beyond this, PyTorch has a very 'Python-first' philosophy, allowing Tensors to be manipulated using standard Python list slicing, it's even possible to perform list comprehensions on them.